wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/using-the-command-line-interface.md

     The available commands are listed as follows:

     ```bash
-    ./mi is a Command Line Tool for Management of WSO2 Micro Integrator
+    mi is a Command Line Tool for Management of WSO2 Micro Integrator

     Usage:
-      ./mi [command]
+      mi [command]

     Available Commands:
       api              Manage deployed Apis